 You managed to pop loose a tooth.
 Perhaps you were playing a sport or had an accident and your tooth is now in your hand.
 What do you do?
-First of all, realize that your Sacramento dentist, Dr. Brian Steele, and his staff are ready to help you replace and repair the tooth at any time during our regular hours, Monday through Friday.
+First of all, realize that the dentists at Sacramento Dentistry Group are ready to help you replace and repair your tooth at any time during our regular hours, Monday through Friday.
 Come straight to our office at 1105 E Street in downtown Sacramento and you go to the “front of the line.”
 Call ahead 916-538-6900 and we will be ready and waiting for you.

 Do Not Delay